Theinfection91/Ladderbot4/README.md

 ### New/In-Progress Functionalities:

+- **(NEW) LeagueMatrix Update (Implemented)**:
+  - **Ladderbot4** introduces the **LeagueMatrix** update, a feature designed to significantly improve the management and flexibility of competitive ladders.
+  - This update enables the bot to handle **multiple leagues** simultaneously, each representing different divisions (e.g., 1v1, 2v2, 3v3) without being limited by static divisions.
+Each league can now have its own set of teams, standings, and challenges.
+  - **LeagueMatrix** will allow admins to:
+    - Create and manage multiple leagues of the same division type (e.g., multiple 1v1 leagues).
+    - Dynamically adjust the system for better scalability as the number of leagues and teams increases.
+    - Easily add, remove, or update leagues on the fly.
+  - This new architecture provides greater flexibility for managing competitive environments and scaling up to support more users and teams.

-- **(NEW) Git Backup Storage (Implemented And Working, But Needs Some Polishing)**:
+- **(NEW) Git Backup Storage (Implemented And Working, Read [Documentation](https://github.com/Theinfection91/Ladderbot4/blob/main/Ladderbot4Doc.md) for Full Instructions)**:
   - The ability to use an owned GitHub Repo as a backup storage hub for the .json database files that are used for teams, challenges, states, and history.

-- **(NEW) Match History (In-Progress, Needs User Commands To Read/Write Information To Discord)**:
-   - Storing previous match results in the database to cross reference for later use in case messages or channels are deleted.
-I also plan to use Match History for writing tests.

 - **(NEW) Embed Output (Implemented)**:
-  - Previous versions only used string in Markdown format, **Ladderbot4** will now return embed objects as output to increase the overall readability for the user.
+  - Previous versions only used strings in Markdown format. **Ladderbot4** now returns embed objects as output to improve the overall readability for users.

 ### Returning Features from Ladderbot3.0: